 Lion City Sailors lost 1-2 in the end, with the decisive goal scored by Sharjah FC players in the 7th minute of injury time of the second half.
 This was a very unfortunate defeat for the Lion Island team.

-Despite losing the match, Lion City Sailors still made history in Southeast Asian football, becoming the team from this region that has advanced the furthest in the Asian Cup C2 (formerly known as the AFC Cup).
+Despite losing the match, Lion City Sailors still made history in Southeast Asian football, becoming the team from this region that has gone the furthest in the Asian Cup C2 (formerly known as the AFC Cup).

 VFF President, Head of AFC Competition Committee Tran Quoc Tuan (bottom row, right cover) is the one who presented the award to the champion team of the C2 Asian Cup (Photo: AFC).